ScriptedChicken/ScriptedChicken/README.md

 - Snapper Mapper - A project to use the snapper topup API to expose travel information. https://github.com/ScriptedChicken/SnapperMapper/tree/main

+I also do freelancing from time-to-time.
+A range of current offerings of services can be found here: https://scriptedchicken.github.io/

 <!---
 ScriptedChicken/ScriptedChicken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.